aptitudex/Ziemernet/README.md

 # Ziemernet
-A scavenger-hunt style CTF that tris to introduce people to memes and the power of computers!
-Currently being coded by aptitudex.
-Issue reports are greatly appreciated!!
+A scavenger-hunt style CTF that tries to introduce people to memes and the power of computers!
+Currently being coded by aptitudex and mishka1980.
+Issue reports and ideas are greatly appreciated.